alessandropetrolati/csound-floss/book/12-h-how-to-fully-integrate-csound-ios.md

 The p4 and p5 p-fields, are the XY pad axes used as weights for the three vector-interpolations which are required.The _tablemix_ opcode, mixes two tables with different weights into _giWaveTMP1_ destination table.In this case we interpolate a Sine Wave (i.e. _giSine_) with a triangular (i.e. _giTri_), while in the second line between _giSawSmooth_ and _giSquareSmooth_,the result is in _giWaveTMP2_.
 At last of the process, _**giWaveMORPH**_ contain the interpolated values of the two _giWaveTMP1_ and _giWaveTMP2_ arrays.

-The global _ftgen_-tables, deliberately have been declared with the &#39;_p1__&#39;_ value to zero.This means that the _gen_-table number is assigned dynamically from _Csound_ at compile time.
+The global _ftgen_-tables, deliberately have been declared with the &#39;_p1__&#39;_ value to zero.
+This means that the _gen_-table number is assigned dynamically from _Csound_ at compile time.
 Since we do not know the number assigned, we must return the number of function through _chnset_ at runtime.

 In the _**AudioDSP.m**_ class there is the implementation&#39;s code of the second example.